 The horns: cute but cumbersome

-If you’re comfortable with penetration and don’t go especially hard, it shouldn’t be a huge deal.
-However, as someone who likes firm pressure, I really need to be careful.
+This shouldn’t be a big deal when used for vaginal penetration.
+However, as someone who likes firm pressure on my clitoris, I really need to be careful with pushing the tip against my bony vulva.
 I really wish the horns were thicker at the base, because as they are, they’re a gimmick at best and a hindrance at worst.

 What about as a dual stimulator?